Analytics206/erp_manufacturing/docs/3-product_requirements.md

 ## 1.0 Introduction
 ### 1.1 Purpose
-This document outlines the specific product requirements for building the Valor ERP system, providing the necessary details to guide development, align stakeholders, and track progress through delivery.
+This document outlines the specific product requirements for building the Base ERP system, providing the necessary details to guide development, align stakeholders, and track progress through delivery.

 ### 1.2 Project Overview
 Valor ERP is a custom ERP solution designed specifically for metalworking companies, streamlining operations from estimates to invoicing with a focus on usability and efficiency.